 But for all the talk of lineup instability, Tyr counted with the same players as Headless Cross (Iommi, singer Tony Martin, bassist Neil Murray, drummer Cozy Powell, and keyboardist Geoff Nicholls) and three out of five from The Eternal Idol (Iommi, Martin, Nicholls), so there was certainly hope for the few, faithful fans willing to give Sabbath’s latest a chance.

 Among rock critics, opinions were mixed.
-But the general consensus was that Tyr lacked the level of songwriting and inspiration heard on its immediate predecessors, while causing some confusion with the not-quite-conceptual themes that were unfamiliar to most Sabbath fans.
+The general consensus was that Tyr lacked the level of songwriting and inspiration heard on its immediate predecessors, while causing some confusion with the not-quite-conceptual themes that were unfamiliar to most Sabbath fans.

-But perhaps the biggest legacy of Tyr was just how quickly it was forgotten – or rather, overshadowed yet again – when, not even two years later, Iommi reunited with singer Ronnie James Dio, drummer Vinny Appice, and lured back founding bassist Geezer Butler, for the Dehumanizer album and tour.
+Perhaps the biggest legacy of Tyr, however, was just how quickly it was forgotten – or rather, overshadowed yet again: Not even two years later, Iommi reunited with singer Ronnie James Dio, drummer Vinny Appice, and lured back founding bassist Geezer Butler, for the Dehumanizer album and tour.

 This move would, of course, serve to re-energize Black Sabbath’s commercial relevance quite literally overnight – before collapsing nearly as quickly.
 It also inadvertently fomented public perception that nothing good had come out of the years and albums that preceded it, including Tyr.